Bell OH-58 Kiowa: Operation Just Cause and action in the 1990s

 During Operation Just Cause in 1989, a team consisting of an OH-58 and an AH-1 were part of the Aviation Task Force during the securing of Fort Amador in Panama.
 The OH-58 was fired upon by Panama Defense Force soldiers and crashed 100 yd away, in the Bay of Panama.
-The pilot was rescued, but the co-pilot died.
+The pilot was rescued, but the co-pilot was killed in action.

 On 17 December 1994, Army Chief Warrant Officers (CWO) David Hilemon and Bobby Hall left Camp Page, South Korea on a routine training mission along the Demilitarized Zone (DMZ).
 Their flight was intended to be to a point known as Checkpoint 84, south of the DMZ "no-fly zone", but the OH-58C Kiowa strayed nearly 4 mi into the Kangwon Province, inside North Korean airspace, due to errors in navigating the snow-covered, rugged terrain.
 The helicopter was shot down by North Korean troops and CWO Hilemon was killed.
 CWO Hall was held captive and the North Korean government insisted that the crew had been spying.
 Five days of negotiations resulted in the North Koreans turning over Hilemon's body to U.S. authorities.
 The negotiations failed to secure Hall's immediate release.
 After 13 days in captivity, Hall was freed on 30 December, uninjured.